Nebraska Extension Cares - Assisting Nebraskans through Tough Times

 As part of ongoing efforts to support those affected by recent flooding, Nebraska Extension Boyd County Office has 3 moisture meters available for homeowners and businesses to borrow to monitor the moisture content of flooded materials.
 There is also a meter in the Lynch Community Hall to borrow.

-Homeowners wanting to borrow a meter are encouraged to stop in at the Extension office (Boyd County Courthouse, upstairs on the south end of hall) or at the Lynch Community Hall.
+Homeowners wanting to borrow a meter are encouraged to stop in at the Extension office (Boyd County Courthouse, upstairs on the south end of hall).

 Instructions for using the meter will be provided upon checkout.